-- (1) Portfolio outstanding before reserves and deferred commitment fees.
-Includes the principal balance remaining on underlying loans receivable in the 1998 structured loan financing transaction of \$30.7 million and \$39.4 million at December 31, 2002 and 2001, respectively. - (2) The calculation of annualized average yield divides interest, loan fees and prepayment fees earned, less the loan loss reserve, by the average outstanding portfolio. - (3) For the applicable year ended. - (4) Includes loans receivable which are either past due greater than 60 days or PMC Commercial Impaired Loans.
+(1) Portfolio outstanding before reserves and deferred commitment fees.
+Includes the principal balance remaining on underlying loans receivable in the 1998 structured loan financing transaction of \$30.7 million and \$39.4 million at December 31, 2002 and 2001, respectively.

+- (3) For the applicable year ended. - (4) Includes loans receivable which are either past due greater than 60 days or PMC Commercial Impaired Loans.
 The balance does not include PMC Commercial Special Mention Loans. - (5) No other concentrations greater than 10% existed as of December 31, 2002 except for a concentration of 10.2% of sold loans in Arizona.